 Burnt-butter cabbage salad

-Mary-Ellen McTague, chef-owner, the Creameries, Manchester
+Mary-Ellen McTague, chef-owner of the Creameries, Manchester